Arjun941/sportsAI/README.md

 └── models/                            # Session & UserProfile schemas
 ```

-## A small heads-up

-There's a leftover `build_error.log` checked into the repo (a Tailwind build error from a past run) — harmless, but probably worth deleting and adding `*.log` to `.gitignore` if it's not already covered.

 ## License

 No license specified yet — so technically all rights reserved by default.
 Add one (MIT is the easy default) if you want others to freely use/fork this.